 Fees and funding

-Everything you need to know about the funding available to you as an undergraduate student in the School of Chemistry.
+Everything you need to know about the funding available to you as an undergraduate student in the Department of Chemistry.

 As well as student loans to cover fees and maintenance, you may also be entitled to a University bursary or scholarship to support you through your studies.
 Find out more.